dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 Many of these components have optional US and EU style symbols, we split them, so you can select those you like.
 Click on the drop down list or right click to popup the context menu, it contains many packages or parameters.
 EasyEDA will remember your choices for the next time.

-Don’t forget to use Filter to locate a component fast.
+Don't forget to use Filter to locate a component fast.
 For example, you just need to type `res` to find all of resistors:

 ![](images/046_Schematic_EElib-res.png)